scraggo/scraggo.github.io/content/blog/other/multimodal-learning-unleashing-human-memory/index.md

 ## Why this talk?

-The goal of this talk is to introduce some new learning and memory techniques.
+The goal of this talk is to introduce some learning and memory techniques.
 I'm hoping that you'll find them fun and interesting and you'll want to try them out.

 _Question: what should people learn in an age of chatgpt?_